(CNN)Here's a look at the death penalty in the United States.

-Facts: Capital punishment is legal in 32 U.S. states.
+Capital punishment is legal in 31 U.S. states.

-Connecticut, Maryland and New Mexico have abolished the death penalty, but it is not retroactive.
-Prisoners on death row in those states will still be executed.
+New Mexico and Nebraska abolished the death penalty in 2009 and 2015, respectively.
+The repeal was not retroactive, however.
+Inmates on death row in those states may still be executed.

 The U.S. government has executed three people since 1976.

-Females: There are 57 women on death row in the United States. (as of October 2014)
+There are 57 women on death row in the United States.

-Juveniles: Twenty-two individuals were executed between 1985 and 2003 for crimes committed as juveniles aged 16 and 17.
+Twenty-two individuals were executed between 1985 and 2003 for crimes committed as juveniles.

 For federal death row inmates, the president alone has the power to grant a pardon.